-Refer to note 17 to the financial statements for further details on borrowings.
+Refer to note 16 to the financial statements for further details on the consolidated entity's borrowings.

 There were no other significant changes in the state of affairs of the consolidated entity during the financial year.

 Matters subsequent to the end of the financial year